Generic Name: tofacitinib (TOE fa SYE ti nib)

-Do not receive a "live" vaccine while using Xeljanz, and avoid coming into contact with anyone who has recently received a live vaccine.
-There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using Xeljanz, or you could develop a serious infection.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Xeljanz side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Xeljanz: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Xeljanz: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common Xeljanz side effects may include: